-Neuromarketing is a tool to influence consumers by combining the elements of traditional marketing with techniques that effect neural connections in the human brain including methods like eye tracking, analysis of facial expressions, daily experiments and more complex techniques such as measuring body/brain signals (sweating, heartbeat, breathing), recording the electrical activity produced by skeletal muscles (EMG).
+Neuromarketing is a tool to influence consumers by combining the elements of traditional marketing with techniques that affect neural connections in the human brain including methods like eye-tracking, analysis of facial expressions, daily experiments, and more complex techniques such as measuring body/brain signals (sweating, heartbeat, breathing), recording the electrical activity produced by skeletal muscles (EMG).

 Neuroscience | Marketing defines it as mentioned below:

 “Neuromarketing is the application of neuroscience to marketing.
 Neuromarketing includes the direct use of brain imaging, scanning, or other brain activity measurement technology to measure a subject’s response to specific products, packaging, advertising, or other marketing elements.”

 In other words, brands use this form of marketing to understand how our emotions and subconscious mind affect our brain, behavior, and ultimately, buying decisions.

 In reality, this field has both its complex and easy-to-implement aspects.
 You can’t get a precise understanding of how your campaign will perform until you learn how to apply neuromarketing methods to that particular case.
 But there are also some proven tricks that will help you get on the right track without big, expensive studies.

 If you are ready, let’s understand which companies use neuromarketing and how you can do it for yourself: